molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 - <b>CatalogueOntologies</b>: This database contains the look-up list that you need for filling out some columns in the templates, e.g. format or unit.
 If you need to add anything to these look-up lists, contact us at [molgenis-support](mailto:molgenis-support@umcg.nl).
+- <b>SharedStaging</b>: A communal staging area in which Organisations are added and edited.
+- <b>Your own database</b>: use this to upload the templates once you have filled them out.
-- <b>Your own database </b>: (here: testCohort) Use this to fill out cohort rich metadata and to upload the templates once you have filled them out.
+- <b>Your own database </b>: (here: testCohort and testNetwork) Use this to fill out rich metadata and to upload the templates once you have filled them out.

 ![MOLGENIS databases](../img/cat_databases.png)